Good Grief Cook

 Asian Pickle

-And as always my recipes are inspired by those I love.
+And as always my recipes like these quick pickled red onions are inspired by those I love.
 Here is one of the sweetest photos of William and the inspiration for Team Will-Bur.

 My son at a farm ...the photo that inspired Team Will-Bur.